 Company Description

 Tesla, Inc. designs, develops, manufactures, leases, and sells electric vehicles and energy generation and storage systems globally.
 The company operates in two main segments: Automotive and Energy Generation and Storage.
 Tesla’s automotive segment includes electric vehicles, regulatory credits, and various services such as vehicle insurance and financing.
-The Energy Generation and Storage segment focuses on solar energy products and energy storage solutions for residential, commercial, and industrial customers.
-Tesla’s headquarters is located in Austin, Texas, and it has a significant presence in the United States and China, among other international markets.
+The Energy segment focuses on solar energy generation and energy storage products.
+Tesla’s headquarters is located in Austin, Texas, and it has a significant presence in the United States, China, and other international markets.

 Key Products of Tesla